FAQS / EDUCATION

 What SVS products ship freight?

-The PB12-Plus, PB13-Ultra and Ultra Tower are palletized and shipped via freight carrier to ensure maximum protection during transit.
+The PB12-Plus, PB13-Ultra, PB16-Ultra, SB16-Ultra, and Ultra Tower are palletized and shipped via freight carrier to ensure maximum protection during transit.
 A large order with multiple SVS products may also be palletized and shipped freight.

-These SVS PB12-Plus and PB13-Ultra subwoofers are large and heavy, so a helper is recommended for moving the subwoofer indoors.
+These products are large and heavy, so a helper is recommended for moving the subwoofer indoors.

 Risk-Free 45-Day In-Home Audition[back to top]